 NEW YORK ( TheStreet) -- On Friday, shares of BlackBerry ( BBRY) plunged after the company announced that its earnings would be well below estimates and said it is slashing 40% of its workforce.

+I have not been a big advocate of BlackBerry or its CEO Thorsten Heins and his less than stellar management.
+And since I'm sure there are still a load of BlackBerry loyalists out there who will blast this article, I'll leave the I told you so's for another day.
+Instead, I'll simply warn any prospective buyers eyeing the stock: PLEASE AVOID.
 The all-caps was necessary, trust me.
 The Z10 was supposed to be the game changer that the Canadian smartphone maker needed to break back into contention.
 Along with the Q10, the phones were about to turn the world upside down with how great they were.

+But great to who?
+Sales severely underwhelmed expectations, as BlackBerry whiffed when it reported earnings in June.
 One thing BlackBerry did have going for it, and still does to a point, is that it carries no debt.
 However, the $3 billion pile of cash it had last quarter has dwindled to $2.5 billion and will likely keep falling.

 I've been a BlackBerry bear, without question.
 However, even I could argue that the company is worth more than the paltry $9 per share offer.
 But I have to question: Who would be willing to buy BlackBerry who hasn't already stepped up to do so?